profsmith89/ctps/_sources/welcome.md

 I want to emphasize that this book isn't trying to turn you into a computer scientist or a professional software engineer.
 You can use it to become an individual in these professions, but I've written this book for *anyone* who finds that they need to understand computational thinking and have the skill of computer programming to accomplish their personal and professional aspirations.
 If that's you, keep reading!

+## The Python programming language

-**The Python programming language.** The last of the listed learning goals mentions Python, which is the programming language you'll learn in this book.
+The last of the listed learning goals mentions Python, which is the programming language you'll learn in this book.
 It is one of the most popular languages used by millions of people around the world, and it a great starting point for learning computer programming.
 Let me try to explain why with as few technical terms as possible.

 I chose to base this book on Python because it adheres to a fairly straightforward syntactic structure that *emphasizes readability*.
 I believe that you'll read more code than you'll ever write, which isn't that much different, if you think about your normal day, than our experiences with our native languages.
 You will read a lot of code in this book, and this will make you a better writer of code.
 In fact, when I do ask you to write Python code, I'll encourage you to write your scripts in a manner that makes them easy to read and understand.